Space and Touch in Digital Presence

 What is a community?

-The concept of the exercise called “mimodynamique”, which Lecoq developed, does not consist in miming reality, but in miming what lies beneath reality.
-The exercise is focused on the close observation of reality (animate and inanimate objects, animals, human beings) and on the study of tensions, forces and rhythms inside each phenomenon.
-The actor tries to embody the tensions, forces and rhythms that the phenomenon carries within itself, thus miming the dynamic of the phenomenon.
-The actor, through a purely physical process, seeks to convey the forces within the phenomenon, not just its appearance.
+The exercise is focused on the close observation of reality (animate and inanimate objects, animals, plants, weather, human beings) and on the study of tensions, forces and rhythms inside each phenomenon.
+The actors embody the tensions, forces and rhythms that the phenomenon carries within itself, thus miming the dynamic of the phenomenon.
+The tragic chorus becomes also MoCap course trailer lightan exploration of what lies beneath reality.
+The actors, through a purely physical process, seeks to convey the forces within the phenomenon, not just its appearance.